MikeHeiber/Ising_OPV/README.md

 >    mpiexec -n 10 Ising_OPV.exe parameters_import_tomo.txt -importTomogram tomogram_info.xml tomogram_data.raw

 This command will load the metadata about the tomogram image data from the .xml file and then use that for interpreting the .raw data file.
 Once the tomogram data is loaded, the morphology will be segmented into 10 equal sub-volumes to form the morphology set and then the normal analysis is performed.
 Again, these tomogram morphology files must be located in the working directory to be found and imported.
 Also, the metadata format required by Ising_OPV is defined in XML schema file, tomogram_metadata.xsd.

-#### Output
+#### Simulation Output

 Ising_OPV will create several output files:
 - analysis_summary.txt -- This text file will contain statistics about the set of morphologies that has been created.
+- areal_composition_map_#.txt -- This text file will be created for each morphology when areal maps calculation is enabled and contains data to construct areal composition maps to check for in-plane blend compositional variations.
+- areal_tortuosity_map_#.txt -- This text file will be created for each morphology when areal maps calculation is enabled and contains data to construct areal end-to-end tortuosity maps to check for in-plane tortuosity variations.
 - correlation_data_#.txt -- This text file will be created for each morphology when the correlation function calculation is enabled.
 - correlation_data_avg.txt -- This text file will be created when the correlation function calculation is enabled and will contain the average correlation function from all morphologies in the set
 - depth_dependent_data_#.txt -- This text file wll be created for each morphology when the depth dependent calculation is enabled and will contain depth dependent blend composition and domain size data for each site type in the lattice